temporalio/documentation/docs-src/typescript/workers.md

 sidebar_label: Workers
 description: A Worker is a process that connects to the Temporal Server, polls Task Queues for Commands sent from Clients, and executes Workflows and Activities in response to those Commands.
 tags:
-  - workers
+  - worker
-  - task queues
+  - task queue
-  - activities
+  - activity
-  - workflows
+  - workflow
   - nodejs
   - typescript
 ---